Processing Module¶

 ¶

 A class to handle tif data processing, supporting single-band, RGB, RGBA, and multi-band data.
+Can merge multiple rasters into one during initialization.

 Source code in gigaspatial/processing/tif_processor.py